 Chinese Broccoli (Gai La) with Oyster Sauce is a common dish that you’ll find in a lot of Chinese homes or restaurants.
 If you’ve ever been to a dim sum place, this is often one of the only the healthy green vegetable dishes that comes around on the carts.

-Boil 2 quarts of water in your wok or a large pot and add the oil directly to the water.
+Boil 2 quarts/liters of water in your wok or a large pot, and add the salt and oil directly to the water.

-When the water reaches a good raging boil, place the stalks in the water carefully so as not to splash.
-Depending on how much you have, you may want to work in two batches.
+When the water reaches a good raging boil, carefully add the whole stalks of Chinese broccoli.
+(Depending on how much you have, you may want to work in two batches.)

-Use tongs or a pair of chopsticks to submerge the veggies completely and cook for a couple minutes, until tender but still a bit crunchy.
-If you like the veggies soft, leave them in a bit longer.
+Use tongs or a pair of chopsticks to submerge the veggies completely and cook for 1-2 minutes, until tender but still a bit crunchy.
+(If you like the veggies soft, leave them in a bit longer.)

-Use a pair of tongs or chopsticks to take the veggies out of the water.
-Carefully shake off excess liquid and arrange the Chinese broccoli on a plate.
-Once they are all on the plate, you can drain any excess water that may have pooled on the plate.
+Use a pair of tongs or chopsticks to take the Chinese broccoli out of the water.
+Carefully shake off excess liquid and arrange on a plate.
+Once they are all plated, you can drain any excess water that may have pooled on the plate.